Perarasu-cloud/double-wishbone-suspension-system/README.md

 ## 🔬 FEA Analysis

-The completed suspension assembly was imported into ANSYS for static structural analysis.
+The suspension assembly was imported into ANSYS for static structural analysis.

-The analysis provided:
+The analysis focused on:

 - Total Deformation
-- Equivalent (Von Mises) Stress
+- Equivalent Von Mises Stress
 - Structural Behaviour under Static Loading
 - Material Performance